witas8/studentservice/README.md

 Verify is imported as a static method from mockito.org

-    1. Test an Add Method from a Service Class (with Argument Capture) In the above test you were checking if you can find/get results (so verify with Mokito library).
+Test an Add Method from a Service Class (with Argument Capture):
+In the above test you were checking if you can find/get results (so verify with Mokito library).
 Now check adding an object to the mocked repo and then compare results (assert that with AssertJ).
 1) Change name of tested method to sound like a question